Mesothelioma VA Aid & Attendance

 What Is the Veterans Aid & Attendance (A&A) Benefit?

-These benefits are paid in addition to monthly pension and are not paid without eligibility for Pension.
-It is critical in supporting veterans suffering from mesothelioma, a disease resulting in high physical disability and health care costs.
+These benefits are paid in addition to the monthly pension and are not paid without eligibility for the pension.

 Our on-staff team of U.S. veterans, Patient Advocates, and VA-accredited claims agents can determine if you’re eligible for disability benefits.